 • Armed Forces Independence Payment.

 (For more information on these benefits click on PIP, AA, AFIP)

 #Non-dependant couples already have a bedroom allocated to each of them so this change will have no impact on non-dependant couples.

-^This could be because they would be unreasonably disturbed if they had to sleep in same bedroom and/or if the disabled member has to sleep in a specific bed that they cannot share with their partner, there is insufficient room for two single beds in the bedroom.
+^This could be because they would be unreasonably disturbed if they had to sleep in the same bedroom and/or if the disabled member has to sleep in a specific bed that they cannot share with their partner so that there is insufficient room for two single beds in the bedroom.